 The unique nature and excitement of those alternative markets quickly gained popularity and prop bets became a staple of Super Bowl betting.
 That demand eventually bled beyond the Big Game and, with the emergence of online sportsbooks, multiple prop markets are now available for regular-season contests in just about every sport.

-Prop wagers used to be viewed as “sucker bets” in the past but with the popularity of fantasy sports and advancements in analytics, prop betting generates a growing handle every year and is a market many sharp and professional gamblers look to for variance and value.
+Prop wagers used to be viewed as “sucker bets” in the past but with the popularity of fantasy sports and advancements in analytics, prop betting generates a growing handle every year and is a market many sharp gamblers look to for variance and value.

 Types of prop bets